Conservation Career 4-H Club

 Schedule

-The club will meet year-round, starting in September, 2024.
-The structure alternates between bi-monthly meetings and site visits, typically falling on the third Thursday of each month.
-The site visits will take place during school hours, youth will be able to leave school for these educational experiences, with teacher permission.
+The club will meet year-round, starting in November, 2025.
+Each month you will have the opportunity to participate in a site visit that will take place during school hours, youth will be able to leave school for these educational experiences, with teacher permission.

 Instructors